souravbadami/linkbynet.github.io/_includes/elk-elk.markdown

 * *(Very) Fast disks* : Preferably SSDs, preferably in RAID-0 for maximum I/O
 performance (or you can have multiple disks mounted on your system and let Elasticsearch decide where to write).
-This is assuming that you will have an Elasticsearch cluster with data redundancy.
+This is assuming that you have an Elasticsearch cluster with data redundancy.
 * *Lots of RAM* : Ample amounts of RAM will be required to run complex queries.
 It is however recommended to allocate half of the system memory to Elasticsearch, and leave the remaining half to the system for disk caching
-* *Enough CPU power* : Indexing and searching can mean going through a lot of data, and you will obviously get better response times with faster CPU.
-Although Elasticsearch is probably less greedy for CPU than it is for Disk speed or RAM quantity.
+* *Enough CPU power* : Although Elasticsearch is probably less greedy for CPU than it is for Disk speed or RAM quantity, indexing and searching can mean going through a lot of data, and you will obviously get better response times with faster CPU.

 Correctly sizing an Elasticsearch cluster is generally a difficult task and it requires experience to do it right.